-A student meeting the Global Citizenship degree requirement will develop an awareness of the diversity of cultures within the United States and/or an appreciation for the interconnectedness of cultural, ecological, economic, political, social and technological systems of the contemporary world.
+A student meeting the Global Citizenship degree requirement will develop an awareness of the diversity of cultures within the United States and/or an appreciation for the interconnectedness of cultural, ecological, economic, political, social, and technological systems of the contemporary world.
 This prepares the student to make a responsible contribution to a rapidly changing global society.
 The student must take a minimum of three (3) units in one of the following areas: American Cultures, Ecological Literacy, Global Studies, Service Learning, or a Santa Monica College Study Abroad Experience.

-All sections are fully online.
-Please visit the searchable class schedule at smc.edu/searchclasses for more detailed information about the online modality of this section.
+Please visit the searchable class schedule at smc.edu/ searchclasses for more detailed information about the modality of a section.